OpenNebula/marketplace-docs/source/service/oneke.rst

 - A dedicated namespace ``metallb-system`` is provided.
 - `Image Pull Policy <https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy>`_ is optimized for airgapped deployments.
 - A precreated ``ConfigMap/config`` resource is provided (not managed by the Helm chart).
-Please refer for the official documentation on `MetalLB's configuration <https://metallb.universe.tf/configuration/>`_ to learn what are the use cases of MetalLB.
+Please refer for the official documentation on `MetalLB's configuration <https://metallb.universe.tf/configuration/>`_ to learn what the use cases of MetalLB are.

 .. warning::

-   MetalLB is not suitable to be used in
+   MetalLB is not suitable for use in
-   `AWS Edge Clusters <https://docs.opennebula.io/6.2/management_and_operations/edge_cluster_management/aws_cluster.html>`_, that's because AWS VPC is API-oriented and doesn't fully support networking protocols like ARP or BGP in a standard way.
+   `AWS Edge Clusters <https://docs.opennebula.io/6.2/management_and_operations/edge_cluster_management/aws_cluster.html>`_, this is because AWS VPC is API-oriented and doesn't fully support networking protocols like ARP or BGP in a standard way.
    Please refer to the `MetalLB's Cloud Compatibility <https://metallb.universe.tf/installation/clouds/>`_ document for more info.

 Cleanup Routine (One-Cleaner)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``One-Cleaner`` is a simple ``CronJob`` resource deployed by default in OneKE during cluster creation.
-It is triggered every ``2`` minutes and its sole purpose is to remove/cleanup non-existent/destroyed nodes from the cluster by comparing Kubernetes and OneGate states.
+It is triggered every ``2`` minutes and its sole purpose is to remove/clean up non-existent/destroyed nodes from the cluster by comparing Kubernetes and OneGate states.

 Deployment